João Afonso (footballer, born 1995)

-João Afonso Crispim (born 9 February 1995), known as João Afonso, is a Brazilian professional footballer who plays as a defensive midfielder for Remo.
+João Afonso Crispim (born 9 February 1995), known as João Afonso, is a Brazilian professional footballer who plays as a defensive midfielder for Rayong in the Thai League 1.

 Career

 João Afonso is a youth product from Sport Club Internacional.
 He made his Série A debut at 13 October 2013 against Náutico.

 On 29 June 2019, Afonso joined Portuguese club Gil Vicente.
 After three seasons playing for the Barcelos club, Afonso moved to Marítimo in 2022.

 On 28 July 2023, Série B side Novorizontino announced the signing of Afonso on a contract until April 2024.